Saratoga.com logo

 By Paul Post

-The fun starts on Wednesday, June 4 with a Belmont on Broadway concert (7-10 p.m.) that kicks off the five-day Belmont Stakes Racing Festival with performances by Gin Blossoms, an alternative rock band whose single, “Hey Jealousy,” went gold and became a Top 25 hit; and the Uprooted band featuring Michael Glabicki, original singer-guitarist with the former Rusted Root, which sold more than three million albums.
+But excitement at the track is only part of the fun, which begins on Wednesday, June 4 (7-10 p.m.) with a Belmont on Broadway concert in downtown Saratoga Springs featuring Gin Blossoms, an alternative rock band whose single, “Hey Jealousy,” became a Top 25 hit; and the Uprooted band that includes Michael Glabicki, original singer-guitarist with the former Rusted Root, which sold more than three million albums.

 Read More